-To finish assembling, crimp edges with a fork to ensure no filling spills out (if it does, it’s not a big deal).
+To finish assembling, crimp the edges with a fork (just like when we crimp pie crust) to ensure no filling spills out (if it does, it’s not a big deal).
 Brush with egg wash which gives the baked tarts their glistening sheen.

 As the chocolate pastry pop tarts bake, make the icing.
 You’re almost done!

 Cocoa Icing That Sets